-2. Who Should Invest in Mid-Cap Mutual Funds?
+Who Should Invest in Mid-Cap Funds?

 Investors looking at options to accumulate wealth faster by willing to take some risk can invest in mid-cap funds.
 Mid-cap companies are capable of providing higher returns while being volatile on the stock index.
-Investors who are ready to face volatility of these stocks in expectations of excellent returns may consider investing in these funds.
+Investors who are ready to face volatility of these stocks in expectations of excellent returns may invest in these funds.

-3. Advantages of Mid-Cap Mutual Funds
+Advantages of Mid-Cap Mutual Funds

-Mid-cap funds have generally outperformed large-cap funds at times when the markets are favourable.
+Mid-cap funds have generally outperformed large-cap funds when the markets are favourable.
 The very nature of the mid-cap funds makes the trend to continue for quite some time.
 The mid-cap funds are relatively underfollowed in stock markets as compared to large-cap funds.
 Mid-cap funds provide investors with an excellent opportunity for faster growth of their capital by investing in these funds.

-4. Things an Investor Should Consider
+Things an Investor Should Consider

-Though mid-cap funds perform very well during bull runs, their value may go down when the market sentiment is dropping.
-Also, in the case of high-quality stocks, mid-cap funds are not appropriate since they have a higher risk factor involved.
+Though mid-cap funds perform very well in bull runs, their value may go down when the market sentiment is dropping.
+Also in the case of high-quality stocks, mid-cap funds are not appropriate since they have a higher risk factor involved.
 Mid-cap stocks can be affected by the liquidity constraints due to their smaller capital base, i.e. the number of shares offered by the company.
 Since the underlying shares are characterised by lower market capitalisation and limited liquidity, these funds tend to follow cycles of bullish and bearish.
 This is based on the mirroring of the stock indices in general.